Canada–United Kingdom relations: Tourism

 In 2004, about 800,000 British residents visited Canada, the second-largest source of tourists in Canada, after the United States.
 The same year, British visitors spent almost C$1 billion while visiting Canada.
 Britain was the third international destination for Canadian tourists in 2003, after the United States and Mexico, with some 700,000 visitors spending over C$800 million.

+Cultural relations

+Canada's cultural relations with the United Kingdom often compete against American cultural influences, as can be seen in Canadian English using spellings reminiscent of both British and American English.

+Sports

+In its early history, Canada maintained a link to the United Kingdom by playing cricket.
+Over time, however, Canada drifted more toward playing American sports, and even favoured the indigenous sport of lacrosse as a way to distance itself from British models, particularly as non-Anglo-Saxon immigration to Canada grew by the end of the 19th century.

+In the 21st century, television and immigration have increased the extent to which British sports such as soccer and cricket are played or followed in Canada (see also: Commonwealth diaspora#Sports).

 Migration

 From the conquest of New France to 1966, Britain remained one of Canada's largest sources of immigrants, usually the largest.
 Since 1967, when Canadian laws were changed to remove preferences that had been given to Britons and other Europeans, British migration to Canada has continued but at a lower level.
 When the constituent nations of the UK (England, Wales, Scotland, and Northern Ireland) are taken together, people of British ancestry still form Canada's largest ethnic group.
 In 2005, there were 579,620 UK-born people living in Canada, making up 1.9% of population of Canada.

 Historically, Canadians have travelled to Britain to advance their careers or studies to higher levels than could be done at home.
 Britain acted as the metropole to which Canadians gravitated, but that function has largely been reduced as the Canadian economy and institutions have developed.
 The Office for National Statistics estimates that in 2009, 82,000 Canadian-born people were living in Britain.
 In 2012, that was the third-largest community in the Canadian diaspora, after Canadians in the United States, and Canadians in Hong Kong.

 In recent years, there has been growing support for the idea of freedom of movement between Britain, Canada, Australia, and New Zealand, with citizens able to live and work in any of the four countries, like the Trans-Tasman Travel Arrangement between Australia and New Zealand.
 The CANZUK organisation is a large promoter of this community concept and often cites significant support across each Realm.